alixdecr/PRAB/apis/youtube/README.md

 | PATCH | 0 | 0% |
 | DELETE | 15 | 33% |
 | TOTAL | 46 | 100% |

+### Other Information

+- Number of Unique Routes: 46

+- Number of Unique Query Parameters: 71